Tonga travel advice

 The currency of Tonga is the Tongan dollar or pa'anga (TOP).

 ATMs are available on Tongatapu, especially in Nuku’alofa.
-Foreign exchange service may be limited on other islands.
-You can exchange traveller’s cheques and foreign currency at major banks.
+Foreign currency exchange services may be limited on other islands.
 Most major hotels, as well as some restaurants and stores, accept credit cards.

 Natural disasters and climate